-Does free will truly exist?
+Does free will exist?
 Is any decision we make truly unconstrained by external or for that matter internal constraints?
 Are we truly given free will by a divine power?
-No, any choice, action or in action is influenced by predetermined laws, cultural standards, and previous life events.
-If we have lived we have been influenced continually even from birth.
-There is no one who has not been affected in some way by their experiences.
+No. Any choice, action or in-action is influenced by predetermined laws, cultural standards, and previous life events.
+If we have lived, we have been influenced continuously from birth.
+There is not one person who has not been affected in some way by their experiences.

 The Influence Society Has on Free Will

-If I am brought up to believe either by society or family in the traditional celebration of Christmas, my will to do this is directly affected by my personal experience, this cannot be considered a totally free choice.
-I have been pre-conditioned by persons around me and so my choice comes from outside influence.
-If one chooses not to celebrate, one is affected and effects the people around who may disagree with my choice.
+If I am brought up to believe either by society or family in the traditional celebration of Christmas, my will to do this is directly affected by my personal experience.
+This cannot be considered a totally free choice.
+I have been pre-conditioned by persons around me, so my choice comes from outside influence.
+If one chooses not to celebrate, one is affected and effects the people around them who may disagree with my choice.
 If my family tradition is to eat hot dogs on Halloween and I decide to bring veggie burgers I will be judged as breaking a tradition.
 Free to choose, but with consequences.

 How Does Free Will affect a Christian's Choice of Living?